water fasting: the benefits of a 5 days fast are real

 In short, exercising your “autophagy muscle” seems like a good idea.

-The above studies focused on Intermittent Fasting, and the same results appear to crossover into prolonged fasts like water fasting and a 5 day fast.
+The above studies focused on Intermittent Fasting, and the same results appear to crossover into prolonged fasts, like water fasting and a 5-day fast.

 Fasting has been associated with the body’s activation of SIRT1 activity and SIRT1 activity is linked to a whole host of benefits:

 The relationships between SIRT1 and age were investigated in the previous studies related to interaction of lifespan elongation and calorie restriction which is thought as an enhancer for SIRT1 activity.
 Most of these studies showed that calorie intake restriction innervates the extension of life by the inducement of defense of cells against to free radicals and toxins for attenuation of apoptosis or amelioration of cell repair which are desired factors in aging.
-That means, altered SIRT1 expression and activity is thought to be a potent way to keep the cells and organs properly functioning for longer times.
+That means, altered SIRT1 expression and activity is thought to be a potent way to keep the cells and organs properly functioning for longer times.12

-Yea, I’ll take me some of that, please.
+Yeah, I’ll take me some of that, please.

 What does that mean: well, stem cells are like the “Holy Grail” of cells.
 They are magic.
 The more we have and the more active they are, the better.
 And telomeres are little protective caps at the end of our DNA, like the little plastic “cap” on the end of a shoelace.
 Apparently, those telomere “caps” shorten as we age.